giannkas/gwas-bionets/README.md

 cd ~/bin/java
 ```

-Download the `x64` version of Java as a `tar.gz` file from the Oracle website into your machine and decompress it.
+Download the `x64` version of Java JDK as a `tar.gz` file from the Oracle website into your machine and decompress it.

 ```bash
 wget https://download.oracle.com/java/17/archive/jdk-17.0.10_linux-x64_bin.tar.gz